alesky78/Spring-data-jdbc-howto/README.md

 * Spring Data Jdbc doesn't support [nested property using query by method names (ticket #1227 open)](https://github.com/spring-projects/spring-data-relational/issues/1227)
   :for example one nested bean  ( mapped by 1 to 1 for with is own table).
   If a method that use this technics is implemented  Spring Data will throw java.lang.IllegalArgumentException: Cannot query by nested property at application start-up,
+* underscores (_) is a reserved character, Spring strongly advise to follow standard Java naming conventions, see the official documentation to see the possible name conflict and how to avoid it

 ### test: QueryByAnnotationTest

-a simple test that explore the functionality of creating query by @Query annotation. this test show multyple scenarion
+a simple test that explore the functionality of creating query by @Query annotation.
+This test show multiple scenario:
 * query on the root aggregate
+* query on the embedded aggregate
 * query on the nested aggregate (1 -> 1)
 * query on the nested aggregate (1 -> M)